Date Issued: Approved by the Minnesota Governor's Council on Geographic Information 03/25/2009

 What constitutes compliance?

-In cases where a state agency's databases include information about cities, townships and/or Census-defined unorganized territories, that agency must be capable of incorporating CTU codes in a form consistent with this standard (in either GNIS Feature ID text or integer format) for the purpose of exchanging data between organizations.
-Agencies may continue to structure and store data using alternate coding schemes as they see fit, provided the capability exists to readily output a format that complies with this standard if requested to do so by a data sharing partner.
+In cases where a state agency's databases include information about cities, townships and/or Census-defined unorganized territories, that agency must be capable of incorporating CTU codes in a form consistent with this standard (GNIS Feature ID in either text or integer format) for the purpose of exchanging data between organizations.
+Agencies may continue to structure and store data using alternate coding schemes as they see fit, provided the capability exists to readily output a format that complies with this standard if requested to do so by a customer.
 It is recommended that agencies integrate this standard into new database designs whenever possible.

 How will compliance be measured?